mtm80/russ-project/research/mystem-docs.md

 ## Installation

 Mystem supports Windows, Mac, and Linux.
 Just download the newest version [here](https://tech.yandex.ru/mystem/), extract it from the archive, .tar.gz on Linux and Mac, .zip on Windows.
-On Linux and Mac, use ```chmod +x [filename]``` on the binary file to make it executable.
+On Linux and Mac, use "chmod +x [filename]``` on the binary file to make it executable.
 On Windows, just run the .exe.

 ## Usage